vas1916/reusify/README.md

 - FlatList- renderItem={({ item }) => (<Component />)}
   Note: should not change the item as it's the fixed variable name for object. if you change you can't render the Component.
 - SafeAreaView don't work in Andorid Phones/Emulators so we need to use StatusBar element from react-native
+- Alternative way to mitigate SafeAreaView issue is using expo-constants